Kurento/kurento/source/glossary.rst

        A **Media Element** is a module that encapsulates a specific media capability.
 For example **RecorderEndpoint**, **PlayerEndpoint**, etc.

    Media Pipeline
        A :index:`Media Pipeline <single: Media; Pipeline>` is a chain of media elements, where the output stream generated by one element (source) is fed into one or more other elements input streams (sinks).
-Hence, the pipeline represents a “machine” capable of performing a sequence of operations over a stream.
+Hence, the pipeline represents a "machine" capable of performing a sequence of operations over a stream.

    Media Plane
        In a traditional IP Multimedia Subsystem, the handling of media is conceptually splitted in two layers.
 The layer that handles the media itself -with functionalities such as media transport, encoding/decoding, and processing- is called :index:`Media Plane <single: Plane; Media>`.